A new joke is doing the rounds in Kathmandu.

 There has been a flurry of strange announcements by the government in the last few months about rule changes on Everest.
 Climbers have to carry eight kilograms of garbage down with them.
 We have to attend a briefing to promote peace and harmony on the mountain; a ladder will be installed on the Hillary Step; everyone must climb with a Nepali guide; police will be stationed at Base Camp; permit fees have been “reduced” (in fact, they’ve been increased slightly, but never let the truth get in the way of marketing).

-Yesterday we attended our much publicised briefing at the Ministry of Tourism.
-I would love to say things are now much clearer, but that’s far from being the case.
-If anything, they’re a little muddier.
+Yesterday we attended our much-publicised briefing at the Ministry of Tourism.
+I would love to say things are now much clearer, but if anything, they’re muddier.

 “They’re going to tell us not to fight the Sherpas.
 It’s just a formality,” our expedition leader Phil Crampton quipped beforehand.

-We assumed the fight last year had prompted the rule changes, but in fact an entirely different incident that happened last year seems to have annoyed them just as much, if not more.
-A commercial client called Dan Hughes, climbing with the British mountaineering operator Jagged Globe, did a live television broadcast for the BBC on the summit.
-This is something that apparently requires a special permit that he didn’t have.
+We assumed the fight had prompted the rule changes, but in fact an entirely different incident seems to have annoyed them just as much, if not more.
+Last year, a commercial client called Dan Hughes, climbing with the British mountaineering operator Jagged Globe, did a live television broadcast for the BBC on the summit.
+Apparently this requires a special permit that he didn’t have.

 “So, Mr Mark, you are British?
 No BBC broadcasts like last year.”